KoffeeJava/koffeejava.github.io/projects.md

 # Projects!

 ## Tuxtility
-Tuxtility is an extension for TurboWarp/TurboWarp based scratch mods that add a new dimention of web utilities.
+Tuxtility is an extension for TurboWarp/TurboWarp based scratch mods that add a new dimension of web utilities.
 Get it [here!](https://github.com/KoffeeJava/Tuxtility)

+## WebCat
+WebCat was made to take the new parts from Tuxtility that aren't in other extensions (as far as I know) and makes it into it's own extension!
+Get it at this [repo](https://github.com/KoffeeJava/WebCat) and out can see the list of blocks [here](/WebCat)

 ## Wfetch
 An weather utility only for linux.
 [Repo here](https://github.com/KoffeeJava/WeatherFetch)